arthuro555/THNK/docs/docs/getting-started/setup-p2p.md

 In order for clients to connect, a THNK server needs to be started first.
 The server needs [a THNK scene](./creating-a-scene.md) to run.

-In this game, it makes sense to allow players to join and leave whenever they want athe already running game, akin to minecraft.
-Therefore, we'll just start the game scene directly as a THNK P2P server, using the corresponding action from the .
+In this game, it makes sense to allow players to join and leave whenever they want at the already running game, akin to minecraft.
+Therefore, we'll just start the game scene directly as a THNK P2P server, using the corresponding action from the P2P adapter.

 To allow clients to connect, we'll add a _read-only and disabled text input object_ containing the P2P ID in the platformer scene.
 This is the best way to make selectable text, allowing to easily copy-paste it in an intuitive manner, while allowoing to also simply read it out to a friend.